openshift/rosa/README.md

 For this guide we will use GitHub as an example IDP.

-For other supported IDPs, run `moactl create idp --help`, and consult the OpenShift documentation on [configuring an IDP](https://docs.openshift.com/container-platform/latest/authentication/understanding-identity-provider.html#supported-identity-providers) for more information.
+For other supported IDPs, run `rosa create idp --help`, and consult the OpenShift documentation on [configuring an IDP](https://docs.openshift.com/container-platform/latest/authentication/understanding-identity-provider.html#supported-identity-providers) for more information.

 ### Add an IDP